xandong/fin-track-ai/README.md

 ## Features

-This template includes the following features:
+This project includes the following features:

 Fintrack includes the following features to ensure code quality, streamline development, and enhance user experience: